bitcoin-resources/bitcoin-resources.github.io/collections/_articles/bitcoinersare-not-toxic-they-have-integrity.md

 ---
 layout: page-article
 author: Tomer Strolight
-title: Bitcoiners are Not Toxic - They Have Integrity
+title: "Bitcoiners are Not Toxic - They Have Integrity"
 link: https://tomerstrolight.medium.com/bitcoiners-are-not-toxic-they-have-integrity-bd866d2773e9
 category: Misc
 date: May 18, 2021